miladrahimi/phpcontainer/README.md

 PSR-11 compliant dependency injection (Inversion of Control) container for PHP projects.

 Features:
-* Singleton, transient, and Closure binding
+* Singleton, transient, and closure binding
 * Explicit and implicit binding
 * Typed and named binding
-* Constructor and Closure auto-injection for nested resolving
+* Constructor and closure auto-injection for nested resolving
 * Smart resolving using explicit and implicit binding and default values
-* Binding using Closure
+* Binding using closure
 * Binding to objects
 * Direct class instantiating and dependency injection
 * Direct function, closure, and method calling and dependency injection